thexmanxyz/Cookie-Consent-Neo-Gantry/README.md

 * Cookie Consent API 3.x.x

 ## Download
 Choose the correct download for your target platform.
-Joomla Plugin System supported for the Gantry themes - Helium and Hydrogen.
+Joomla Plugin System supported for all Gantry themes globally and locally for Helium or Hydrogen.
 The latest Atom version is **v1.5.6**.

 **Attention:** When migrating from **v1.4.7** or below to **v1.5.0** or higher the existing settings of the atom will be reset.
 ___